oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 urn:oasis:names:tc:xacml:1.0:function:string-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#string” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-The function SHALL return "True" if and only if the value of both of its arguments are of equal length and each string is determined to be equal.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+The function SHALL return `True` if and only if the value of both of its arguments are of equal length and each string is determined to be equal.
+Otherwise, it SHALL return `False`.
 The comparison SHALL use Unicode codepoint collation, as defined for the identifier http://www.w3.org/2005/xpath-functions/collation/codepoint by [XF].

 urn:oasis:names:tc:xacml:3.0:function:string-equal-ignore-case

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#string” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-The result SHALL be “True” if and only if the two strings are equal as defined by urn:oasis:names:tc:xacml:1.0:function:string-equal after they have both been converted to lower case with urn:oasis:names:tc:xacml:1.0:function:string-normalize-to-lower-case.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+The result SHALL be `True` if and only if the two strings are equal as defined by urn:oasis:names:tc:xacml:1.0:function:string-equal after they have both been converted to lower case with urn:oasis:names:tc:xacml:1.0:function:string-normalize-to-lower-case.

 urn:oasis:names:tc:xacml:1.0:function:boolean-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#boolean” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-The function SHALL return "True" if and only if the arguments are equal.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#boolean` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+The function SHALL return `True` if and only if the arguments are equal.
+Otherwise, it SHALL return `False`.

 urn:oasis:names:tc:xacml:1.0:function:integer-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#integer” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-The function SHALL return “True” if and only if the two arguments represent the same number.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#integer` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+The function SHALL return `True` if and only if the two arguments represent the same number.

 urn:oasis:names:tc:xacml:1.0:function:double-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#double” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#double` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
 It SHALL perform its evaluation on doubles according to IEEE 754 [IEEE754].

 urn:oasis:names:tc:xacml:1.0:function:date-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#date” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL perform its evaluation according to the “op:date-equal” function [XF] Section 10.4.9.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#date` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL perform its evaluation according to the `op:date-equal` function [XF] Section 10.4.9.

 urn:oasis:names:tc:xacml:1.0:function:time-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#time” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL perform its evaluation according to the “op:time-equal” function [XF] Section 10.4.12.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#time` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL perform its evaluation according to the `op:time-equal` function [XF] Section 10.4.12.

 urn:oasis:names:tc:xacml:1.0:function:dateTime-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#dateTime” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL perform its evaluation according to the “op:dateTime-equal” function [XF] Section 10.4.6.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#dateTime` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL perform its evaluation according to the `op:dateTime-equal` function [XF] Section 10.4.6.

 urn:oasis:names:tc:xacml:3.0:function:dayTimeDuration-equal

-* This function SHALL take two arguments of data-type "http://www.w3.org/2001/XMLSchema#dayTimeDuration” and SHALL return an "http://www.w3.org/2001/XMLSchema#boolean".
-This function shall perform its evaluation according to the "op:duration-equal" function [XF] Section 10.4.5.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#dayTimeDuration` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+This function shall perform its evaluation according to the `op:duration-equal` function [XF] Section 10.4.5.
 Note that the lexical representation of each argument MUST be converted to a value expressed in fractional seconds [XF] Section 10.3.2.

 urn:oasis:names:tc:xacml:3.0:function:yearMonthDuration-equal

-* This function SHALL take two arguments of data-type "http://www.w3.org/2001/XMLSchema#yearMonthDuration” and SHALL return an "http://www.w3.org/2001/XMLSchema#boolean".
-This function shall perform its evaluation according to the "op:duration-equal" function [XF] Section 10.4.5.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#yearMonthDuration` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+This function shall perform its evaluation according to the `op:duration-equal` function [XF] Section 10.4.5.
 Note that the lexical representation of each argument MUST be converted to a value expressed in fractional seconds [XF] Section 10.3.2.

 urn:oasis:names:tc:xacml:1.0:function:anyURI-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#anyURI” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-The function SHALL convert the arguments to strings with urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI and return “True” if and only if the values of the two arguments are equal on a codepoint-by-codepoint basis.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#anyURI` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+The function SHALL convert the arguments to strings with urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI and return `True` if and only if the values of the two arguments are equal on a codepoint-by-codepoint basis.

 urn:oasis:names:tc:xacml:1.0:function:x500Name-equal

-* This function SHALL take two arguments of "urn:oasis:names:tc:xacml:1.0:data-type:x500Name" and SHALL return an "http://www.w3.org/2001/XMLSchema#boolean".
-It SHALL return “True” if and only if each Relative Distinguished Name (RDN) in the two arguments matches.
-Otherwise, it SHALL return “False”.
-Two RDNs shall be said to match if and only if the result of the following operations is “True” .
+* This function SHALL take two arguments of `urn:oasis:names:tc:xacml:1.0:data-type:x500Name` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if each Relative Distinguished Name (RDN) in the two arguments matches.
+Otherwise, it SHALL return `False`.
+Two RDNs shall be said to match if and only if the result of the following operations is `True` .

-  1. Normalize the two arguments according to IETF RFC 2253 "Lightweight Directory Access Protocol (v3): UTF-8 String Representation of Distinguished Names".
+  1. Normalize the two arguments according to IETF RFC 2253 `Lightweight Directory Access Protocol (v3): UTF-8 String Representation of Distinguished Names`.

   2. If any RDN contains multiple attributeTypeAndValue pairs, re-order the Attribute ValuePairs in that RDN in ascending order when compared as octet strings (described in ITU-T Rec.
-X.690 (1997 E) Section 11.6 "Set-of components").
+X.690 (1997 E) Section 11.6 `Set-of components`).

-  3. Compare RDNs using the rules in IETF RFC 3280 "Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile", Section 4.1.2.4 "Issuer".
+  3. Compare RDNs using the rules in IETF RFC 3280 `Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile`, Section 4.1.2.4 `Issuer`.

 urn:oasis:names:tc:xacml:1.0:function:rfc822Name-equal

-* This function SHALL take two arguments of data-type “urn:oasis:names:tc:xacml:1.0:data-type:rfc822Name” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return “True” if and only if the two arguments are equal.
-Otherwise, it SHALL return “False”.
-An RFC822 name consists of a local-part followed by "@" followed by a domain-part.
+* This function SHALL take two arguments of data-type `urn:oasis:names:tc:xacml:1.0:data-type:rfc822Name` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the two arguments are equal.
+Otherwise, it SHALL return `False`.
+An RFC822 name consists of a local-part followed by `@` followed by a domain-part.
 The local-part is case-sensitive, while the domain-part (which is usually a DNS host name) is not case-sensitive.
 Perform the following operations:

   1. Normalize the domain-part of each argument to lower case

-  2. Compare the expressions by applying the function “urn:oasis:names:tc:xacml:1.0:function:string-equal” to the normalized arguments.
+  2. Compare the expressions by applying the function `urn:oasis:names:tc:xacml:1.0:function:string-equal` to the normalized arguments.

 urn:oasis:names:tc:xacml:1.0:function:hexBinary-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#hexBinary” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if the octet sequences represented by the value of both arguments have equal length and are equal in a conjunctive, point-wise, comparison using the “urn:oasis:names:tc:xacml:1.0:function:integer-equal” function.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#hexBinary` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if the octet sequences represented by the value of both arguments have equal length and are equal in a conjunctive, point-wise, comparison using the `urn:oasis:names:tc:xacml:1.0:function:integer-equal` function.
+Otherwise, it SHALL return `False`.
 The conversion from the string representation to an octet sequence SHALL be as specified in [XS] Section 3.2.15.

 urn:oasis:names:tc:xacml:1.0:function:base64Binary-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#base64Binary” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if the octet sequences represented by the value of both arguments have equal length and are equal in a conjunctive, point-wise, comparison using the “urn:oasis:names:tc:xacml:1.0:function:integer-equal” function.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#base64Binary` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if the octet sequences represented by the value of both arguments have equal length and are equal in a conjunctive, point-wise, comparison using the `urn:oasis:names:tc:xacml:1.0:function:integer-equal` function.
+Otherwise, it SHALL return `False`.
 The conversion from the string representation to an octet sequence SHALL be as specified in [XS] Section 3.2.16.

 ### E.3.2 Arithmetic functions

 All of the following functions SHALL take two arguments of the specified data-type, integer, or double, and SHALL return an element of integer or double data-type, respectively.
-However, the “add” and “multiply” functions MAY take more than two arguments.
+However, the `add` and `multiply` functions MAY take more than two arguments.
 Each function evaluation operating on doubles SHALL proceed as specified by their logical counterparts in IEEE 754 [IEEE754].
-For all of these functions, if any argument is "Indeterminate", then the function SHALL evaluate to "Indeterminate".
-In the case of the divide functions, if the divisor is zero, then the function SHALL evaluate to “Indeterminate”.
+For all of these functions, if any argument is `Indeterminate`, then the function SHALL evaluate to `Indeterminate`.
+In the case of the divide functions, if the divisor is zero, then the function SHALL evaluate to `Indeterminate`.

 urn:oasis:names:tc:xacml:1.0:function:integer-add